 Some Fun Central Park Facts

-As most people at some point indulge in our Number 1 Activity, Normally unintentionally we thought we would give you some fun facts about the Park.
-That way you can regale these fact to your companions while you try and remedy the situation.
+As most people at some point indulge in our Number 1 Activity (normally unintentionally) we thought we would give you some fun facts about the Park.
+That way you can regale these facts to your companions while you try and remedy the situation.

 - The Park is 843 acres (1.317 sq mi) and is 2.5Miles Long and 0.5 Miles wide.
 It is only the 5th Largest Park in New York! (but the Largest on Manhattan)